 HTML and CSS are core web developer skills.
 HTML makes up the layout and structure for a website while CSS controls the styling.
 You won’t usually get involved in the design side of these two languages but they are the backbone of any website.

 Python is regarded as one of the easiest languages to learn.
 It is used as a framework for websites and uses much more user-friendly language than many others.
 It’s also very popular thanks to its power and flexibility.

 Java is the most popular web development language as it is used everywhere from websites to apps, mobile apps, games and more.
 Apparently, Java is installed on over 15 billion devices, so if you know Java, you’re set for life.

 The cloud is also an up and coming area of expertise for web developers.
 Whether that’s Amazon Web Services or something else, knowing how websites and apps can utilize the cloud is another skill that should serve you well in your future career.

 Mobile is another huge growth area for web developers.
-If you can play nicely with mobile and know your APIs and mobile languages, you have almost unlimited potential for work and salary here.
+If you can play nicely with mobile and know your APIs and mobile languages, you have almost unlimited potential for work and the average salary here get quite attractive.
 While mobile covers a lot of ground, specializing in only one or two mobile languages could serve you very well indeed!

 How to find a job in web development

 You should begin your career by learning and then proving your skills.

 We mentioned earlier that learning languages can be done at university or by yourself.
 However you learn, you’re going to need to create a portfolio of your work to showcase your skills.
 You can then leverage the portfolio when applying for jobs.